Councillors & Clerk

 Councillors represent their local area and everyone who lives there.
 To become a councillor a person must be over 21 years of age and fulfil a number of requirements.
 Having taken office, a councillor signs a Declaration of Acceptance of Office and abides by the council’s adopted Code of Conduct.

-They must complete and keep up dated a Register of Interests and declare any interests in matters brought before the Council prior to debate.
-Parish councillors’ Registers of Disclosable Pecuniary Interests can be found by clicking the button below:
+Councillors must complete and keep up dated a Register of Interests and declare any interests in matters brought before the Council prior to debate.

 The Council has adopted a Disclosable Pecuniary Interest Dispensation Procedure.